 We've all had red eyes at some point in our lives.
 While there are numerous causes, the condition is a result of swollen or dilated blood vessels on the sclera (the outer white surface of the eye).
 This condition can be experienced with eye pain, itching, swollen eyes or even blurry vision.
 In some cases, you don’t feel it at all.

-Today we’ll look at the common causes of this condition and how to get rid of red eyes.
+Today we’ll look at the common causes of this condition and how to get rid of red eyes once and for all.
 We’ll explore natural treatments, home remedies, and at what point you should see your eye doctor.

 Red Bloodshot Eyes: Causes and Symptoms